kadena-docs/kadena-docs/docs/get-started/install/on-windows.md

 z3 --version
 ```

-### Installation instructions
+## Installation instructions

-To install Pact on Linux:
+To install Pact on Window Subsystem for Linux (WSL):

 1. Navigate to the appropriate Pact Releases page: